ZachHoppinen/phase-o-matic/README.md

 ## Coverage instructions

-Run the following from the main directory of this file to get a coverage report.
+Run the following from the root directory of this project to get a coverage report.

 You will need to have the dependencies and `coverage` packages available.